therealtwigster/fasa-stcg/README.md

 - **Nebulas are double-edged.** Moving into one hides you from precise sensor lock but also degrades your own weapons.
 - **The undo button is your friend.** You can take back moves within a sub-phase.
 Use it to explore positioning before committing.
 - **Manual shield allocation** lets you stack points forward when closing on an enemy, or rear-weight shields when breaking off.
 Switching back to AUTO resets all faces to even distribution.
-- **Cloaking is an all-or-nothing trade.** You can't fire while cloaked, so use it to reposition or break contact, not as a free defense while attacking.
+- **Cloaking is an all-or-nothing trade.** You can't fire while cloaked, and the cloak resets at the end of every turn — re-engage it in the next Power Allocation phase if you want to stay hidden.
+Use it to reposition or break contact, not as a free defense while attacking.
+- **Engine hits are a valid path to victory.** Sustained damage to an enemy's engines drains their available power.
+If it hits zero they lose the ability to move, shield, or fire — the battle ends as a capture rather than a kill.
+Watch the Warp Core bar in the status strip.
 - **Zoom in on tight engagements.** Scroll to zoom and click your own ship to center the view — useful once ships close to short range and the hex grid gets crowded.

 ---